danwing/referee/draft-wing-settle-referee.md

 ## Clients

-A client supporting this specification is first configured with the DNS name of its Referee server, which MAY occur via service discovery.
-The client authenticates and authorizes the Referee server using one of the bootstrapping mechanisms (see {{bootstrapping}}).
+A client supporting this specification is first configured with the DNS name of its Referee server, which MAY occur via service discovery (see {{discovery}}).
+The client authenticates and authorizes the Referee server using one of the bootstrapping mechanisms (see
+{{bootstrapping}}).
 This step occurs only once for each home network the client joins, as each home network is responsible for being a Referee for its own local domain.

-On a connection to a server on the local domain (see {{local}}) there are two situations that may occur: the client has not previously cached the association of hostname to public key or it has cached that information.
+On a connection to a server on the local domain (see {{local}}) the client includes the server's local domain name in the TLS Server Name Indication (SNI) extension of its ClientHello.
+On receiving the server's certificate in the TLS exchange, one of two situations will
+occur: the client has not previously cached the association of that hostname to that public key or it has cached that information.

 * If not previously cached, the client queries that network's Referee with the DNS name of the server (e.g., printer.internal).
 The Referee